djvaron/Goldbach/README.md

   2. Second, it requires that large arrays (up to 10-100 GiB) be passed via `MPI_Send()`, which is costly.

 #### Approach 2
 In the second MPI approach, each process constructs its own sieve array before work is distributed as in approach 1.
-This MPI implementation also fails to parallelize construction of the sieve array, but it boosts performance by distributing the verification loop work across numerous processes.
+This MPI implementation also fails to parallelize the Eratosthenes sieve, but it boosts performance by distributing the verification loop work across numerous processes without incurring MPI_Send() overhead costs.

 #### Comparison